EmanuelSanchez/ELBETH/README.md

 ##PROCESSOR DETAILS

-	-Processor of 3 Pipeline Stage with Forwarding Unit and Hazard Detection Unit -Hardward arquitecture codified in verilog language
+	-Processor of 3 Pipeline Stage
-	-A set of instruction of 49 User Mode instructions, the System Operations: 3 Privileged Mode instructions and 6 CSR instructions
+	-Hazard Detection Unit with Forwarding
+	-Hardware arquitecture described in verilog HDL
+	-Support for ISA RISCV32I
 	-No FENCE Operations
+	-Support for User-Level and Machine-Level
+	-32 general purpose registers
 	-No Floting Point Unit
-	-No Cache.
-	-No Hardware Multiplication
+	-No hardware to Multiplication
-	-No hardware Divition
+	-No hardware to Divition
-	-Control Status Register Module for Interrupts, Exeptiosn, and User/Privileged mode.
+	-Little Endian system
+	-Support for 256 Kb of RAM memory
+	-No Cache
+	-Module for Interrupts and Exceptions Control

 The Elbeth Processor only execute the RISCV32I (Integer) Set of Instructions.